logobanner1

 Methodological interests

-I specialize in the visual display of quantitative information, particularly the illustration of substantive findings from statistical models.
-I’m also interested in statistical inference on data whose logical bounds make estimation easier (or simply possible), as in the study of political rank, compositional data (such as budget categories), and ecological inference.
+I specialize in the visual display of scientific information, particularly the illustration of substantive findings from statistical models.
+I’m also interested in statistical inference using data whose logical bounds enable or improve estimation, as in the study of political rank; compositional data like careers, budgets, and trade portfolios; and ecological inference.

 Other activities

-I serve as an expert witness on the use of statistical methods to resolve contested elections, and have consulted in many disputes over the racial and political consequences of legislative redistricting.
+I serve as an expert witness on the use of statistical methods to resolve contested elections.
+I also consult on matters relating to statistical methodology and data visualization.

 NewsOlder→